 The Normal School wasn’t solely dedicated to classrooms.
 The structure also housed the Council of Public Instruction chamber and the various branches of the Education Department.
 There was also a theatre, an art gallery, two rooms for a museum (which was open to the public free of charge), and a book depository.
 The property also contained fruit, vegetable, and botanical gardens, a small arboretum, and two acres for agricultural experiments.

 The school opened on November 24th, 1852.

-To see the Normal School model as well as images of the original building, please visit the Ryerson University Archives located on the third floor of the Library.
-Archives hours are Monday to Friday from 9:00 a.m. to 5:00 p.m.
+To see the Normal School model as well as images of the original building, please visit the Ryerson Archives & Special Collections located on the fourth floor of the Library.

 And now, stay tuned for the second part of the history of the Normal School and why only its façade remains standing today.